ephieo/heroku-sql-challenge/README.md

 1.  ### Students with projects

-    List all project names with the username's of the students who worked on them.
+    List all project names with the usernames of the students who worked on them.

     <details>
     <summary>Hint</summary>

     Since projects-to-students is a _many-to-many_ relationship (each project can have multiple authors, each student can have multiple projects) we can't link them with just IDs.
 We need a whole separate table to keep track of which students worked on which projects.

     This is often called a _join table_, or _junction table_.
 You'll need to join to this as an intermediary step to link projects to students.

     </details>

     #### Expected result